Description of Historic Place

 - its association with the West Coast Fishing Industry.

 The North Pacific Canning Company Ltd. was first established in 1889 by John Carthew.
 He later sold the cannery to Henry Bell-Irving in 1891, who operated it as the Anglo-British Columbia Packing Company.
 It remained in active operation until 1980.
 The built resources at the site represent a relatively intact assemblage of structures associated with various aspects of the West Coast fishing industry over almost 100 years.
 Although somewhat modified, the main cannery building (1889) is the oldest surviving cannery building in British Columbia.
 The complex was the site of numerous activities, including a salmon cannery (1890s-1950s), a cure plant (1890s-1920), a can-making factory (post-World War I), a cold storage plant (1900-54), a free oil production plant (early 1950s), and a herring reduction plant (1955-68; and 1972-80).
 The layout and built resources of the complex, including a power plant, provisions storage, and workers’ housing, reflect its initial isolation and consequent self-sufficiency, both typical of northern coastal canneries.
-The design and layout of workers’ housing reflects the multicultural workforce and the ethnic and gender segregation in living and work areas.
+The design and layout of workers’ housing reflects the multicultural workforce and the ethnic segregation in living and work areas.

 Its rich collection of buildings and structures demonstrate the evolution, industrial processes and complex organization of a northwest coast cannery.
 Collectively, the buildings illustrate the infrastructure necessary to process a range of products associated with the west coast fishing industry.
 The buildings document the self-sufficiency of the Cannery through much of its history, the cultural variation and segregation of its workforce, and the work and domestic lives of the cannery workers and their families.
 Collectively, the buildings of the Cannery complex represent the demographic realities of single-resource communities, and the role played by European, Asian and First Nations cultures in the development of the West Coast Fishing Industry and the industrial development of British Columbia.